ana-says-hi/web_project/README.md

 This project represents and Online Register, a Cloud Firestore database was used.

 ### Users
->There are 3 types of user: administrator, teacher and student.
+>There are 3 types of users: administrator, teacher and student.

 #### Administrator
->The administrator can delete and add new users for teacher and students.
+>- can delete and add new users for teacher and students
->When choosing to create a teacher user, a dropdown appears (for choosing a subject).
+>- creating a teacher user, a dropdown appears (for choosing a subject)
->You can only add administrators from the database.
+>- can only be added from the database

 #### Teacher
->Teachers can add and delete students.
+>- can add and delete students
->They can add and delete grades for the sudents.
+>- add and delete grades for each student

 #### Student
->Students can only see their grades.
+>- can only see their grades.

 ### Login form:
 ![image](https://github.com/ana-says-hi/web_project/assets/120421396/440387b8-ef3f-4d6c-9957-a613a2a858ff)